General purpose modeling tools

 Keyword arguments for a Source class.
 These can include indexers, selectors, or other information needed by the source class to identify the data to be returned.

-If the key “measure” is present, it must be one of MEASURES.
+If the key “measure” is present, it should be one of MEASURES.

 class message_ix_models.tools.exo_data.ExoDataSource(source: str, source_kw: Mapping)[source]